teddysun/across/docker/rpmbuild/README.md

-## CentOS RPM package building environment by Teddysun
+## RHEL RPM package building environment by Teddysun

 This docker image can be used to build RPM packages.